Are you eligible for an application fee waiver?

 Students are selected on the basis of past academic performance and, where possible, individual interviews.
 We select students who show intellectual vigor, independence, and strong motivation to become creative and successful scientists.
 The faculty recognizes that students who are attracted to a career in Structural Biology and Biochemistry come from highly varied backgrounds.
 Although there are no specific undergraduate course requirements, students with a good undergraduate foundation in math and the biological and chemical sciences have performed best in the Program.
 It is suggested that applicants have completed courses in biology, chemistry, biochemistry, and cell and molecular biology before entering the Program.

-The Structural Biology and Biochemistry Program requires that applicants achieve a minimum cumulative undergraduate GPA of 3.00, and recommends that applicants complete the Graduate Record Examination (GRE).
+The Structural Biology and Biochemistry Program requires that applicants achieve a minimum cumulative undergraduate GPA of 3.00.
 Foreign applicants must demonstrate proficiency in English.

 To apply for admission applicants must submit the following: